 Jonathan has a Ph.D. in psychological anthropology and has been coaching and consulting in related contexts for over 15 years.
-Now focussing on transformational life coaching, he has worked with clients in and from Australia, Brazil, Bulgaria, Canada, Egypt, Germany, Greece, Italy, Jordan, South Africa, Sweden, Switzerland, and the USA.
-An Accredited Certified Coach (ACC) with the International Coaching Federation, he is currently President-elect for the ICF Arkansas-Oklahoma Chapter, a Genos International Certified Emotional Intelligence Practitioner, and continues to pursue advanced training and certifications in Group Coaching, Somatic Coaching, and Positive Psychology Coaching.
+Now focusing on transformational life coaching, he has worked with clients in and from Australia, Brazil, Bulgaria, Canada, Egypt, Germany, Greece, Italy, Jordan, South Africa, Sweden, Switzerland, and the USA.
+An Accredited Certified Coach (ACC) with the International Coaching Federation, he is a course trainer for The Somatic School's certification in Body-oriented Coaching, President of the ICF Arkansas-Oklahoma Chapter, a Genos International Certified Emotional Intelligence Practitioner, a Fellow of the Institute of Coaching, and has trained in Group Coaching, Body-oriented Coaching, and Positive Psychology Coaching.